 - Empty your vape tank.
 Don’t go on a plane with a full tank because it will leak and it will be a mess.

 - Lithium batteries must be removed from your vaping device.
 There’s a huge risk of fire so your vaping device is considered a dangerous good.
 Whenever possible, batteries must be removed to avoid this risk.
-And obviously, you can’t charge your batteries either.
+And obviously, you can’t charge your batteries during the flight either.
 (Check the TSA Pack Safe for Passengers pdf)

 - Check the liquid limits before packing.
 Remember the liquids rule on the TSA website.